 The start of Archie's story

-Mr and Mrs Furness were worried about their dog, Archie, when he developed a hole in one of his front paw pads.
-No matter what, the hole wouldn't heal.
-Mr Furness decided to take Archie to the vet, who thought that it was possible that a seed had got into the paw.
+Mr and Mrs Furness's dog Archie developed a hole in one of his front paw pads.
+Nothing they tried worked: the hole wouldn't heal.
+Mr Furness took Archie to the vet, who initially thought a seed had got into the paw, causing the sore.

-The vet scheduled surgery – but on the day, they couldn't find anything inside Archie's paw, so decided that the best course of action was to sew the hole up.
+The vet scheduled surgery.
+On the day, the team couldn't find anything inside Archie's paw, so decided the best course of action was to sew the hole up.

 However, after his operation, the wound continued to open and would not heal.

 The vet referred Archie to a specialist consultant, Patrick Ridge at Ridge referrals in Dawlish Water, who said they'd have to amputate his toe.
 Patrick also took a small sample of Archie's paw tissue to be sent away for tests after the operation.

 A few weeks later, Archie's test results came back from the lab.
 It was bad news – Archie had cancer.

 The vet advised Mr and Mrs Furness that as Archie had already had his toe amputated, there was a chance that the cancer could come back.